Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 We also assume that we can inject any molecule into the soup at any time.

 It is not difficult to implement a simulator for the “chemical soup” behavior as just described.
-Having specified the list of "chemical laws", we start the simulation waiting for some molecules to be injected into the soup.
+Having specified the list of “chemical laws", we start the simulation waiting for some molecules to be injected into the soup.
 Once molecules are injected, we check whether some reactions can start.

 In a reaction such as `a + b + c ⇒ d + e` the **input molecules** are  `a`, `b`, and `c`, and the **output molecules** are `d` and `e`.